frob/frob.github.com/content/posts/2018-02-15-rearchitecting-for-drupal8.md

 -   Entities are things in Drupal, starting in drupal 7 we got content entities.
--   In Drupal 6 custom things where typically nodes or totally custom
+-   In Drupal 6 custom things were typically nodes or totally custom
 -   In Drupal 7 the entity-field system brought the CCK into core without making everything a node
 -   Drupal 8 has a fully fledged entity api which is derived from the